Lincoln Continental: First generation (1940–1942, 1946–1948)

 The Lincoln Continental debuted for the 1940 model year, and through 1942 shared largely the same body design with each other, with push-button door catch releases displacing the previous lever type handles for 1941; the Continental received minimal updates from year to year.

 For the 1942 model year, all Lincoln models were given squared-up fenders, and a revised grille, with the Lincoln-Zephyr gaining exterior push-button door catch releases.
 The result was a boxier, more massive appearance in keeping with then-current design trends, but perhaps less graceful in retrospect.
 1942 production was shortened, following the entry of the United States into World War II; the attack on Pearl Harbor led to the suspension of production of automobiles for civilian use.

 After World War II, the Lincoln division of Ford returned the Continental to production as a 1946 model; Lincoln dropped the Zephyr nomenclature following the war, so the postwar Continental was derived from the standard Lincoln (internally H-Series).
 To attract buyers, the design was refreshed with updated trim, distinguished by a new grille.
 For 1947, walnut wood trim was added to the interior.

 Following the death of Edsel Ford in 1943, Ford Motor Company re-organized its corporate management structure, which led to the 1946 departure of the Continental's designer Bob Gregorie.
-1948 would become the last year for the Continental, as the division sought to redevelop its new 1949 model line as an upgraded version of the Mercury; the expensive personal-luxury car would not have a role again at Lincoln until the Continental Mark II in 1956.
+1948 would become the last year for the Continental, as the division sought to redevelop its new 1949 model line as an upgraded version of the Mercury; the expensive personal-luxury car would not have a role again until the Continental Mark II in 1956 which produced by its own Continental Division separate from Lincoln.

 The 1939–1948 Continental is recognized as a "Full Classic" by the Classic Car Club of America, one of the last-built cars to be so recognized.
 As of 2015, the 1948 Lincoln Continental and 1948 Lincoln were the last cars produced and sold by a major U.S. automaker with a V12 engine.
 Base retail price for the coupe was listed at US$2,727 and the cabriolet was listed at US$2,778.